School of Business, Economics and Communication

 Assistant Director: Eng.
 Aly Reda

-The telecommunication area is responsible for planning, designing, developing and operating the university-wide telephone system and all the PBXs in AUC buildings.
-The activities include designing of voice infrastructure network, management of telephone operators, and supervision of installed radio base station (RBS).
+The telecommunication area is responsible for planning, designing, developing and operating the university-wide telephone system and all the PABXs in AUC buildings.
+These activities include designing of voice infrastructure network, management of telephone operators, and supervision of installed radio base station (RBS) and data remote access.